orxshi/tailor/docs/test_cases.rst

 Remarks
 *******

-* Second order spatially-accurate results are better then first order one.
+* Second order spatially-accurate results are better than first order one.
 * A limiter is required otherwise the code blows up if only gradient is used for flux reconstruction at cell-faces.
 * Venkatakrishnan limiter with coefficient of :math:`K=0.3` is not TVD, hence, overshoots are observed near discontinuities.